 Education was highlighted as a key factor when engaging Indigenous communities and people in the decision-making process.
-Participants recognized that their education on radioactive waste, options for disposal facilities, benchmarking in other countries, and Canada's use of nuclear energy was low.
+Participants recognized that their education was limited on the topics of radioactive waste, options for disposal facilities, benchmarking in other countries, and Canada's use of nuclear energy.
 Some groups located in areas with existing or proposed nuclear facilities possessed a higher level of familiarity, but overall, different levels of knowledge may impact the choice of facilities.